The Blue Mountains National Park is one of the most spectacular places to visit in Australia.

-Car Next Door is the go-to car rental app for those looking to rent a car for their Blue Mountains weekend getaway.
-It’s the Airbnb of car rentals and you can choose a pick-up point in your preferred location.
-All vehicles are priced differently so it’s great for all budgets.
+Uber Car Share is the go-to car rental app for those looking to rent a car for their weekend getaway in the Blue Mountains.
+It’s the Airbnb of car rentals, and you can choose a pick-up point in your preferred location.
+All vehicles are priced differently, so it’s great for all budgets.

-If you’re planning a Blue Mountains weekend getaway, try to leave Sydney as early as possible on Saturday morning so that you have 2 full days to explore.
+If you’re planning a Blue Mountains weekend getaway, try to leave Sydney on Friday night or as early as possible on Saturday morning so that you have 2 full days to explore.

 There are so many hikes around the Blue Mountains National Park – from short leisurely strolls to lengthy bushwalks and even multi-day trails.

 To start, head to Katoomba and do the Federal Pass hiking trail.
-If you’re looking for something more relaxed, then the Prince Henry Cliff Walk is the one for you!
+I did a combination of the Federal Pass hiking trail and Prince Henry Cliff Walk.
+Here’s a map of the trail.

 Federal Pass Hiking Trail

-The Federal Pass Hiking Trail starts at the corner of Cliff Drive and Merriwa Street in Katoomba and ends at Furber steps near Katoomba Falls – or the section I did at least!
+The Federal Pass Hiking Trail starts at the corner of Cliff Drive and Merriwa Street in Katoomba (Location here).
+It ends at Furber Steps near Katoomba Falls – or the section I did, at least!

 Katoomba Falls, Echo Point, and The Three Sisters